Understanding the Claim Process for Bonds vs. InsurancePosted by Barbara Micek

 First, let’s review the difference between insurance and surety bonds.
 Businesses often require both traditional insurance as well as surety bonds, depending on their industry and details of their operations.

-- Insurance is a two-party agreement between the insurance company and the principal.
-An insurance policy compensates the insured for a covered loss.
+- Insurance is a two-party agreement between the insurance company and the policyholder.
+The insurance company compensates the insured for a covered loss.

 - Surety bonds are a three-party agreement between the principal, the surety (bonding) company and the obligee.
 The obligee is the party requiring the bond.
 This party is often a public entity (for example, a state, city, county or local municipality).

 Surety bonds can either guarantee compliance or provide financial guarantees.
 Bonds that guarantee compliance are often written more freely than financial guarantee bonds, which undergo a more conservative process.

 There are also variations in the underwriting process for insurance compared with surety bonds.
 For insurance, underwriting factors depend on the type of insurance policy being written and may include (but are not limited to) items such as age, geographical location, claim history, credit history, as well as coverage and deductible.